benjaminsmith-spec/ELK-stack-Docker-Home-Lab/README.md

 ### 2.2 Create the Configuration File

-Create a folder on your host for Elasticsearch config files, then create `elasticsearch.yml` inside it:
+Create a folder on your host in your directory of choice for the Elasticsearch config files, then create `elasticsearch.yml` inside it
+It is important to rmember that these cannot be .txt files and must be .yml please refer to figures 2.0-2.6:

 ```yaml
 # Cluster name